Past Programmes: Creativity Plus

 Raising the profile of work-based learning for young people in Hampshire's creative industry

-The Creativity Plus programme is focused on growing an innovative work-based learning provision in the Southampton area and ensuring it’s sustainability.
+The Creativity Plus programme was focused on growing an innovative work-based learning provision in the Southampton area and ensuring it’s sustainability.
 At the heart of Creativity Plus is the Creative Case for Diversity and ensuring equality of access to entry-level jobs in the creative and cultural industries.

-The programme consists of two work strands.
+The programme consisted of two work strands.
 The first is to champion work-based learning as a means of diversifying Hampshire’s creative workforce.
 Through the launch of a new ‘Creative and Cultural Industries Employer Forum’, the challenges, benefits, ideas and perspectives of employers on work-based learning programmes have been discussed and subsequently taken into consideration with regards to the future of our employability and work-based learning offers.

 But whilst seeking to increase the range of creative and cultural industry employers engaging in work-based learning projects with young people, the second strand of Creativity Plus centres around a series of workshops for young people designed to boost awareness of these opportunities and career progression routes into the creative and cultural industries available to young people.